 Final Takeaway

-AI will keep evolving.
-The challenge is not keeping up with every change, but knowing what to pay attention to and how to think critically as new developments emerge.
+AI will continue to evolve.
+The challenge is not keeping up with every change, but recognising what matters and thinking critically as new developments emerge.

-With awareness, verification, and continuous learning, it is possible to engage with AI confidently — not as a passive user, but as an informed participant in a rapidly changing digital world.
+With awareness, verification, and continuous learning, it is possible to engage with AI confidently, not as a passive user, but as an informed participant.

-This mindset is the strongest protection against both hype and harm.
+This mindset is the most effective protection against both hype and risk.